- Work was operationally completed in November 2016. Final striping will take place in spring 2017.

 Drivers should be prepared for:

-- About two months of overnight single lane closures at all other areas of SR 202 and SR 203.
+- Overnight single lane closures on SR 202 and SR 203.
 Flaggers and/or pilot cars will guide traffic through the single-lane closures.

 The End Result